dvdmtw98/notes/My Vault/Operating System/Linux/Linux System Concepts/File System Structure.md

 Consist information about system resources and processes
 Each process on the system will have an folder here
-These are not actually files but are information that is shown by the kernel in the form of files (Pseudo File Systm)
+These are not actually files but are information that is shown by the kernel in the form of files (Pseudo File System)

 #### /lost+found